isomerpages/moe-anchorgreenpri/_cce/MOE Sexuality Education in Schools.md

 4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
 You may click <a href="https://go.gov.sg/moe-sexuality-education" target=_blank>here</a>for more information on the scope of Sexuality Education in the school curriculum.

 5\.
-The subjects that incorporate topics on sexuality include:
+The subjects that incorporate topics on sexuality include:<br>a.
+Science<br>b.

-a.
-Science

-b.
 Character and Citizenship Education (CCE)

 **Sexuality Education Lessons: **